Soil pH and Nutrient Availability

 5️⃣ pH Adjustment

 Different crops have varying pH preferences.
-For example, tea crops thrive in acidic soils, while asparagus prefers neutral to slightly alkaline conditions.
+For example, tea, blueberry and potato crops thrive in acidic soils, while asparagus, alfalfa, and wheat prefer neutral to slightly alkaline conditions.
+Understanding these preferences is key to crop-specific soil management

 Regular soil testing is crucial to monitor pH levels and ensure they are within the ideal range for the crops being grown.
 Maintaining the right pH level ensures that crops can access the nutrients they need for robust growth, reducing the risk of nutrient deficiencies or toxicities.